 Media Independent Service reference model

-A network reference model including MIS services is shown in Figure 2 to better illustrate the MIS reference points for SDFN.
+A network reference model including MIS services is shown in Figure 2 to better illustrate the MIS reference points for SDRN.
 Moving from left to right, the model includes an MIS-capable mobile node (MN) that supports multiple wired and wireless access technologies.
 An MN exchanges MIS information with its MIS point of service (PoS) within the PoA Controller.
 The MISF in any Network Entity becomes an MIS PoS when it communicates directly with an MN-based MISF.
 When an MISF in a PoA does not have a direct connection to the MN, it does not act as an MIS PoA for that particular MN.

 The MN can use L2 transport for exchange MIS information with an MIS PoS that resides in its Network PoA.
 The MN can use L3 transport for exchanging MIS information with an MIS PoS that resides in its PoA Controller.
 This framework supports use of either L2 and L3 mechanisms for communication among MIS network entities.